mirego/halfday/README.md

 ## Installation

-Add this line to your application's `Gemfile`:
+Add this line to your applicationns `Gemfile`:

 ```ruby
 gem 'halfday'